 Using the BSOP model

-Based on the facts that the company can delay its decision by two years and a high volatility, it can bid as much as $9.6m instead of $5.8m for the exclusive rights to undertake the project.
+Based on the facts that the company can delay its decision by two years (a call option) and a high volatility, it can bid as much as $9.56m instead of $5.8m for the exclusive rights to undertake the project.
 The increase in value reflects the time before the decision has to be made and the volatility of the cash flows.

 Example 2: Exploiting a follow-on project